trygve-lie/synclog/README.md

 An easy solution to this when debugging is to use a synchronous logging operation which will print to stdout and will not invoke AsyncHooks recursively because it is synchronous.
 Synclog is such a synchronous logger.

+When that is said; this logger can be used outside of AsyncHooks if you need a synchronous logger.
+Just be carefull and know how bad synchronous operations in node.js can be.

 ## Constructor